zumasys/docs/site/jbase/jbc/decrypt/README.md

 ## Description

 This function decrypts strings.
+It also is used to verify digital signatures.
 It takes the general form:

 ```
 DECRYPT(string, key, method, {extra})